onewelcome/java-spring-oidc-example/README.md

 exposed by the [OpenID Provider Metadata](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderMetadata) This example generates keys every time the application is started and stores them in memory.
 In a production situation, keys should be persisted in some way and proper key rotation followed.
 See
 [JSON Web Key (JWK) RFC-7517](https://tools.ietf.org/html/rfc7517) for more information.
 This controller is only exposed when the property
-`id-token-encryption.enabled` is set to `true`.
+`onegini.oidc.idTokenEncryptionEnabled` is set to `true`.
 If your client is not configured for encryption, there is no need for this controller.

 ### JweKeyGenerator
 The [JweKeyGenerator.java](src/main/java/com/onegini/oidc/encryption/JweKeyGenerator.java) is responsible for key generation.
 It shows how to generate the RSA